Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: Introduction

-In the second part of the paper, we define the hyperboloid distributions in arbitrary dimension in \S\ref{sec:hyperboloid} and give their exponential family canonical decompostion.
-We prove that mixtures of hyperboloid distributions are universal density approximators of smooth densities on the hyperboloid in \S\ref{sec:mixuda}.
-We exhibit a correspondence in \S\ref{sec:correspondence} between the upper-half plane and the Minkowski hyperboloid 2D sheet.
-The $f$-divergences between the hyperboloid distributions are very geometric because we have a beautiful and clear maximal invariant which has connections with the side-angle-side congruence criteria for triangles in hyperbolic geometry.
+In \S\ref{sec:hyperboloid}, we first define the hyperboloid distributions in arbitrary dimension and give their exponential family canonical decomposition.
+The Fisher information matrix of the Poincar\'e family (Eq.~\eqref{eq:fim-hyp-2D}) is reported.
+We also prove that mixtures of hyperboloid distributions are universal density approximators of smooth densities on the hyperboloid in \S\ref{sec:mixuda}.
+A correspondence in \S\ref{sec:correspondence} between the upper-half plane and the Minkowski hyperboloid 2D sheet is exhibited.
+The $f$-divergences between the hyperboloid distributions are very geometric because we have a beautiful and clear maximal invariant, which has connections with the side-angle-side congruence criteria for triangles in hyperbolic geometry.